signalfx/splunk-otel-js/README.md

 You can find a list of instrumentation packages supported out of the box [here](#default-instrumentation-packages).

-You can also install additional packages and use them as described in [Plugins](./docs/plugins.md).
+To install packages in addition to the default ones, see [Plugins](./docs/plugins.md).

 3. Run node app with the `-r @splunk/otel/instrument` CLI argument